HOW TO GROW & CARE FOR DIANTHUS FLOWERS IN YOUR GARDEN

 Toxicity:

-Dianthus foliage can cause minor skin irritation in some individuals, the effects usually lasting just a few minutes.
+While the flower petals are edible when grown organically (North Carolina State Extension), the foliage can cause minor skin irritation in some individuals, with effects usually lasting just a few minutes.
 The plants can be mildly toxic to pets if ingested.

 Deer resistance: